Gurobi/gurobi-machinelearning/doc_source/notebooks/myst/price_optimization.md

 d = m.addMVar(R, lb=-gp.GRB.INFINITY, name='demand')

 # Get the price variables from the features of the regression
+# Compute the mask that will give us the column
 price_index = feat_transform.get_feature_names_out() == 'price'
+# Apply the mask, not that it will return a 2d object and we reshape it to 1d.
 p = feats[:, price_index].reshape(-1)
 m.update()
 ```

 ### Set the Objective

-Next, we will define the objective function: we want to maximizing the **net revenue**.
+Next, we will define the objective function: we want to maximize the **net revenue**.
 The revenue from sales in each region is calculated by the price of an avocado in that region multiplied by the quantity sold there.
 There are two types of costs incurred: the wastage costs for excess unsold avocados and the cost of transporting the avocados to the different regions.

 The net revenue is the sales revenue subtracted by the total costs incurred.
 We assume that the purchase costs are fixed and are not incorporated in this model.